sinnie/learn_web_dev/node.md

 [Node Docs](https://nodejs.org/en/)

 ## Introduction to Node
 Node.js was created in 2009 by Ryan Dahl.
 It is an open-source, cross-platform JavaScript runtime environment for developing a diverse variety of server tools and applications.
-Node uses Chrome's V8 engine to create an event-driven, _non-blocking_ I/O model that makes it lightweight and efficient.
+Node uses Chrome's V8 engine to create an event-driven, _single-threaded_, _non-blocking_ I/O model that makes it lightweight and efficient.
 Node excels in data-intensive, real-time applications that run across distributed devices, and is useful for I/O based programs that need to be fast and/or handle lots of connections.
-In short, Node allows developers to write JavaScript programs that run directly on an operating system and is commonly used to create HTTP servers.
+In short, Node allows developers to write JavaScript programs that run directly on an operating system.
+Node.js is commonly used to create HTTP servers.

 JavaScript outside of the browser is concerned with operating system tasks, and, therefore, has access to the following functions:
 * `fs.readFile()`